sclavijosuero/wick-a11y/README.md

 ## Main Features

-- **Comprehensive Accessibility Analysis**: Leverages AXE-CORE for thorough accessibility checks.
+- **Comprehensive Accessibility Analysis**: Leverages axe-core® for thorough accessibility checks.
+Axe-core® <https://github.com/dequelabs/axe-core> is a trademark of Deque
+Systems, Inc <https://www.deque.com/>. in the US and other countries.

 - **Cypress Command**: Use the custom command `cy.checkAccessibility()` to run checks smoothly.